-Institute of Electrical and Electronic Engineers (IEEE).
-The default is POSIX.1 error libmemusage Used by memusage to help collect information about the memory usage of a program libnsl The network services library names, group names, aliases, services, protocols, etc.
+1ibg Dummy library containing no functions.
+Previously was a runtime library for g++ libieee Linking in this module forces error handling rules for math functions as defined by the Institute of Electrical and Electronic Engineers (IEEE).
+The default is POSIX.1 error handling libm The mathematical library libmemusage Used by memusage to help collect information about the memory usage of a program libnsl The network services library group names, aliases, services, protocols, etc.